In Chapter: Preface

 As mentioned earlier, we rely on each contributor to test all the code on at least one of the Android versions, and hopefully on several.
 Still, there may be hidden dependencies, or even bugs, in the code.
 Please report any errors you find, as well as your suggestions for future editions.
 If you have (or create) an account on the online site, you can attach the comment directly to the Recipe, using the Add Comment feature.
 You can also reach us by writing to:

-Unlike most O'Reilly books, there is no central repository of source code.
+Unlike most O'Reilly books, there is no 100% central repository of source code.
 Each developer can choose to make source available electronically, or not.
-There is a spot for each contributor to list a source download link (and also a binary .apk link).
-These are presented in text, as hyperlinks, and formatted as QRCodes, the square bar-codes you will see at the end of some recipes.
+However, the majority of the code examples are online at https://github.com/IanDarwin/Android-Cookbook-Examples/.